ThiyansaRavidu/Temp_Clear/README.md

 3. Click a button to execute the command.
 You will receive a confirmation prompt before the command runs.
 4. Enjoy a more optimized Windows experience!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.